PACE-University-CapstoneProjects/CS691-692-IT691-SPRING-2020/README.md

 # TEAM1-CS691-692-IT691-SPRING-2020

-Software Bug Triage Using Machine Learning and Natural Language Processing
+Title: Software Bug Triage Using Machine Learning and Natural Language Processing

 Team Members: Frank Russo, Ramya Raju, Carlo Clarke.

 Customers: Ning Yang, Anthony Escalona.

-All software written even today has bugs or defects.
+Abstract: All software written even today has bugs or defects.
 It is critical to fix bugs as quickly and efficiently as possible.
 Triaging bugs can be time-consuming, especially on larger teams or with larger projects.
 The process of assigning bugs to the